A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Discussion

 One may also attempt to find efficient ways to adapt the HMM approximations.
 With any such adaptations, there is a trade-off between the improved mixing properties and the computational cost arising from the complexity of the method.
 For example, in Step 1 of the algorithm, more complex numerical integration methods could be used to approximate the SSM density in each grid cell.
 Such methods include increasing the number of points in each grid cell used for approximation calculations, simple linear functions joining evaluations at midpoints, or other fast evaluations that include the gradient in each grid cell.
 There may also be ways to improve the efficiency of the within-cell proposal distributions in Step 2, including approaches that approximate the posterior density in each grid cell where the conditional posteriors are irregular or vary in an unsystematic way depending on the value of the parameter.
 These approaches could be valuable to explore for more complex SSMs, in which the improved mixing may justify the added computational cost.
 Further, these approaches to improving mixing in each step may permit the use of fewer grid cells, decreasing the overall computational cost, which may also permit greater scalability of the HMM to higher dimensional latent spaces.
 Although we demonstrated the scalability of the proposed algorithm to higher dimensional spaces by updating each state dimension conditionally on the remaining state dimensions, higher dimensional spaces are a particular challenge if individual state dimensions are highly correlated, resulting in poor mixing.
-This scalability of grid-based methods to higher dimensional spaces is a challenge to the proposed algorithm and an active area of research.
+In this case, if low-dimensional sets of state dimensions are independent, for example, Factorial SSMs \citep{Ghahramani_1995, Rimella_2022}, or if dimensions of the state space are partially integrable \citep{Borowska23}, the poor mixing from highly-correlated state dimensions could be improved by performing joint updates using lower-dimensional transition matrix approximations.
+However, in general, the issue of the scalability of grid-based methods to high-dimensional SSMs is a challenge to the proposed algorithm and an active area of research.